microsoft/terminal/doc/specs/#11000 - Marks/Shell-Integration-Marks.md

 * re-run command

 easily.
-Supposedly, we could do this by iterating through the whole buffer to find the previous/next {whatever}, but that feels prohibitively expensive.
+Supposedly, we could do this by iterating through the whole buffer to find the previous/next {whatever}[[1](#footnote-1)].
 Additionally, the prompt needs to be able to contain the status / category, and a `133;D` needs to be able to change the category of the previous prompt/command.

 If we instead do a single mark for each command, from `133;A` to `133;A`, and have sub-points for elements within the command